California 2018-20 PDP project

 • Community-based food systems

-The overall outcome of this plan is to increase the capacity of Cooperative Extension advisors, NRCS field staff, and other agriculture professionals to apply the principles of sustainable agriculture while working with their clientele (farmers, ranchers, consumers, youth, businesses, government, or communities).
+The objective of this project is to increase the capacity of Cooperative Extension advisors, NRCS field staff, and other agriculture professionals to apply the principles of sustainable agriculture while working with their clientele (farmers, ranchers, consumers, youth, businesses, government, or communities).
 This will be accomplished primarily through workshops that will:

 1) extend emerging sustainable agricultural practices to extension educators and agriculture professionals, and